papivot/k8s-operations/Moving to Distroless.md

 * 3. ..
 6. Copy the app scripts/files to the temp image.
 * 7. ...
 10. Mark the files executable.
 Not sure if this is needed???
 May be required (TBD)
 * 11. ...
 13. Run PIP to download and install the relevant Python3 packages to the known location in the build env.
-* 15. Now that the build enviornment is
+* 15. Now that the build environment is ready/prepared, we get the relevant distroless Docker image from gcr.io.
+The links/details are provided here.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjExODU1NDA2OSwxODIxNjU5NzY1LDE4MD
+eyJoaXN0b3J5IjpbLTE4NTc1NDI2OTMsMTgyMTY1OTc2NSwxOD
-UxNTkyNDNdfQ==
+A1MTU5MjQzXX0=
 -->